 There are many good reasons for businesses to generate their own electricity with solar panels:

-Solar saves businesses money
+Solar is cost-effective and saves money

 Solar helps foster a sustainable brand image